In An Emergency…

 There are steps that you can take to make dealing with an emergency easier to handle.
 Most of them are simple – we just don’t take the time to do them in advance.
 A few minutes of preparation now can save you hours of time if you do experience an emergency.
-Here are some simple tips:
+Here are some simple tips to follow when you are in an emergency:

 - Create an “important documents” box or drawer.
 Birth certificates, passports, social security cards, and insurance policies should be in one easily accessible place.
 If you use a drawer, make sure it’s one that you can quickly pull out and take with you.
 It’s actually better to use a file box, or a product such as a PortaVault, which helps you organize all your important documents.
 That way you will be able to just grab it and go if you need to.